David receives a visitor on Memory Lane.

 I’ve lost a friend, and now I’m stuck on Memory Lane.
 I’ve lived here for seven years now.
 Or at least, it feels like seven years.
 Time doesn’t always work on Memory Lane, and it’s pretty lonely here, so I have no one to ask for it.
 I don’t like it here.
 I want you … Continue reading One

 It began with a poem, that looked like a note, left on my bed by a person unknown: Heed this warning, woodland wand’re While quick to Spring You’re soon to Fall.
 Leaves that change for Winter’s shadow, Will sing this song, My Summer’s son: Rise not and set On season’s close Henry the great Adventurer … Continue reading Lost in the Woods

 *Scratch, scratch, scratch* went the impossible pen.
 This story ends improbably.
 The life lead prior was a series of paradoxes and everything in between made about as much sense as the bookends.
-240,000 miles from home on a great white rock hurtling through space, I'm writing a letter to a woman who’s famous for being … Continue reading Human Chemistry
+I was 240,000 miles from home on a great white rock hurtling through space, writing a letter to a woman who was famous … Continue reading Human Chemistry

 Story tags explained: Sun Shines Bright Behind an Eclipse of the Mind (SB) A Trip Down Memory Lane (ML) Lost in the Woods (LW)

 The short story game is heating up.
 Snowturner.wordpress.com gives me a space to post travel logs and other less fictional writing, but hopefully here on AmericanFables I'll be able crank out the chapters in a more ordered and timely fashion.